How to choose a responsible credit limit for your credit card

 You can use this guide to learn more about what to consider when choosing your credit limit and what banks consider when reviewing your application.

 How to choose a credit limit

 Your credit limit is the maximum amount you can charge to your credit card.
 This is why it's important to request a credit limit that suits your financial needs and your ability to repay.
 Although you don't need to spend up to your credit limit, having more credit than you need could tempt you to overspend.
 It can also have an impact on how much credit you can apply for with other products (such as other loans, mortgages or credit cards).

 Some cards have minimum and maximum credit limits, so you can request an amount that sits within that.
 For example, the minimum could be $5,000 and the maximum could be $30,000.
 Typically, cards with lower credit limits may offer more competitive fees or interest rates.
 These cards are suited to people who may not be making large purchases or spending on their credit card regularly.
 More premium cards with extra features, rewards programs and higher fees may offer higher credit limits.

-When thinking about a credit limit, it is a general recommendation to get at least 50% of your monthly income.
+When choosing a credit limit, some people recommend that you request a limit that is 50% of your monthly income.
 But it is even better if you can get 30%.
-Therefore, if you make a monthly income of $5000, then you should request between $1500 and $2500.
-If you know you are going to pay it off every month, then you can get the higher credit limit.
-But if you have trouble with spending, then you should stick to the lower credit limit.
+For example, if you make a monthly income of $5,000, then you should request between $1,500 and $2,500.